 Venneperweg took me into Nieuw-Vennep, Nieuw-Vennep is a town, part of the municipality of Haarlemmermeer, and lies about 10 km southwest of Amsterdam Airport Schiphol.

-In the old days of the Haarlemmermeer lake, there was an island Vennip or Vennep, northwest of present day Nieuw-Vennep, which Nieuw-Vennep owes its name, meaning “New Vennep”.
+In the old days of the Haarlemmermeer lake, there was an island Vennip or Vennep, northwest of present-day Nieuw-Vennep, which Nieuw-Vennep owes its name, meaning “New Vennep”.

 Nieuw-Vennep is one of two towns officially founded after the lake Haarlemmermeer was made into a dry land polder in 1852.
 The other town was Hoofddorp, at the time still named Kruisdorp.
 Until 1868 Nieuw-Vennep was called Venneperdorp, both towns have used their current name since that time.

 The first inhabitants were farm laborers living under poor circumstances.
-As a result of the conditions the town was nicknamed De Krim, in reference to the Crimea war fought between 1853 and 1856.
+As a result of the conditions, the town was nicknamed De Krim, in reference to the Crimea war fought between 1853 and 1856.

-Following along the Venneperweg, I came to t’Kabel – there is nothing much to say then this is over the flight path of planes landing at Schiphol, and if you are intrested in airplane viewing, you could stop for a while and look at the planes.
+Following along the Venneperweg, I came to t’Kabel – there is nothing much to say then this is over the flight path of planes landing at Schiphol, and if you are interested in airplane viewing, you could stop for a while and look at the planes.
 If you have good eyes, you can see a plane in the picture below.

 Going along Venneperweg after the t’Kabel is an incline over the A4, if you have it in you, step up and hammer it up the incline, this is your last incline on the ride.

 A4 is a major highway, part of Rijksweg 4, and is a north-south motorway in the Netherlands, running from Amsterdam southwards through the cities of The Hague and Rotterdam, to the Belgian border near Zandvliet.